ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how privilege influences success
+   - Exploring the satire of 'i did it all myself'
    - Finding the satirical angle
    - Making it relatable and timeless